xanzhu/Xanzhu.com/content/blog/Apple-Silicon-Virtual-Machine-Setup.md

 <Media source="/images/blog/VM/UTM.webp" credit="UTM / Xanzhu" alt="UTM installation wizard"></Media>

 UTM is a free tool that does the same thing as parallels but you're in charge of the customisations.

-The performance will be unstable and need adjusting to your system.
+The performance will be relatively stable but needs adjusting to your system.
 This might not be a good choice if you need a responsive virtual machine without the fuss of configuring every aspect of the software.

 1. Download [UTM](https://mac.getutm.app/){:target="\_blank"} there is an App store version but this is paid, select download
 2. Open UTM and select "Create a new Virtual Machine"
 3. Select "Virtualize"

-### Windows 11
+### Windows 11 ARM / X86

 Windows can be installed in many different ways [UTM](https://docs.getutm.app/guides/windows/#cannot-run-uup_download_macossh){:target="\_blank"} offers an in-depth guide on installing windows.